wassef911/neo4j-demo/README.md

   total humans = 7 , total businesses = 9
 ```

-now, doing an empty POST on "http://localhost:5000/human", should give create a new human and return it's data:
+now, doing an empty POST on "http://localhost:5000/human", should create a new human and return it's data:

 ```json
   {